 Jesus was born in Bethlehem.
 The word Bethlehem means “house of bread.”

-After he was born, he was laid in a manger.
+After he was born, he was laid out in a manger.
 A manger is a feeding trough.

-This imagery of God providing bread for His people goes all the way back to the book of Genesis with the patriarch Joseph.
+This imagery of God providing bread for His people goes back to the book of Genesis with the patriarch Joseph.
 Joseph was sold to the Gentiles by his brothers and thrown into a dungeon after being falsely accused.
 After he was released, he was made second in command of the Kingdom of Egypt, second only to Pharaoh.
-God had worked through all the evil perpetrated against Joseph by his own brothers and by the Egyptians, not only to benefit them, but to benefit the entire world.
-(In a future article I will discuss in detail all of the striking ways in which Joseph prefigured Christ.)
+God had worked through all the evil perpetrated against Joseph by his brothers and by the Egyptians, not only to benefit them but to benefit the entire world.
+(In a future article, I will discuss in detail all of the striking ways in which Joseph prefigured Christ.)

 Old Testament Joseph

-God had told Joseph through the dreams of Pharaoh that there would be a severe famine in the world for seven years; this would, however, follow seven years of plenty.
-After he was put in charge of Egypt, he ordered that grain be stored up in the years of plenty in order to be used in the years of famine.
-Everything came to pass just as Joseph had prophesied, so when the seven years of famine came, there was enough grain to feed not only Egypt, but the entire world.
+God had told Joseph through the dreams of Pharaoh that there would be a severe famine in the world for seven years.
+This would, however, follow seven years of plenty.
+After he was put in charge of Egypt, he ordered that grain be stored up in the years of plenty to be used in the years of famine.
+Everything came to pass just as Joseph had prophesied.
+So, when the seven years of famine came, there was enough grain to feed not only Egypt but the entire world.

 The story of Joseph in the Old Testament is a remarkable foreshadowing of what Jesus would accomplish.
 He, too was betrayed to the Gentiles by his Jewish brothers.
 He, too was falsely accused.
 And just like Joseph was restored from the dungeon prison and raised to the right hand of Pharaoh, Jesus was restored from the grave and raised to the right hand of God.
 From that position of authority, like Joseph, Jesus could feed the world.